 - Try to set aside a space for gospel study and prayer.

 Everyone works differently.
-What may be orderly for you many not be orderly for someone else.
+What may be orderly for you may not be orderly for someone else.
 Evaluate what a house of order means for you and your life and set small goals to achieve it.

 A House of God:

-As 2017 begins, it is easy to look back on the past year and desire to change.
+As a new year begins, it is easy to look back on the past year and desire to change.
 Ultimately, we can come closer to God as we put our lives and our year into His perspective.
 No matter the goals we make, we will go the farthest when we remember His goal for us, this year and always: that we come home to Him and that we become like He is.